tonylukasavage/cv2r/README.md

 * death/camilla shuffle
 * useful, randomizer-seed-specific hints in books
 * replace mansion blobs with regular blobs when not in mansion
+* include dracula's nail in logic (some current holy water logic is also accessible with nail)
+* Dead River had some sprite rendering issues.
+This is likely because both the heart and non-heart screens share the same objset:area:submap
+* Fast travel
+* Graveyard Duck (come on grom!)

 ## developer notes